-For such a small island, Koh Tao has a huge amount of things to do, viewpoints to visit and beaches to chill out on.
+For such a small island there is a huge amount of things to do on Koh Tao, from visiting viewpoints, exploring challenging hiking trails, to beaches to chill out on.
 We must say, there are far more beaches on Koh Tao than what we mention.
 But these seven beaches below are our favourites and are definitely worth a visit when travelling to this little paradise.

 You will find most of the beaches on Koh Tao have something special to offer.
 Snorkelling with sharks, camping at an abandoned resort or jumping from huge boulders into the turquoise waters are just a few unique things to do to make for an incredible day.

 Below, let us show you our seven favourite beaches on Koh Tao and what makes them special from the rest.

 Oh and if you haven't already decided where you should stay on the island, check out our guide to the different areas on where to stay on Koh Tao.

 7 Beaches On Koh Tao You Must Visit

 Day or night, Sairee Beach is where all the action happens.
 It is the longest beach on Koh Tao and also the most popular.
 Bars, restaurants and bungalows are lined along the 1.8 km long stretch of white sand.

 During the hot sunny days, the beach is in use by the many sun seekers, yogis, paddle boarders and kayakers.
 Whereas at night, the beach comes alive with performers lighting up the bars with their impressive fire shows.

 Surprisingly, Sairee Beach used to be one of our favourite beaches on Koh Tao, even though it's not the cleanest or prettiest.
 While staying on the island for a few months of the year in the past, we loved chilling out in the shallow water while planning our next destination.